redpanthers/JoinUs-Freshers/questions.md

 A. I have installed C, CPP, Ruby, Ruby on Rails in my system.

 6. How long will it take you to install or re-setup your development enviornment from scratch?
 Have you done any automation on it
+A. It will take 15-20 minutes to install or  re-setup my development enviornment from scratch.
+No, I havent done any automation on it.

 **Programming Languages**